darora/cs3245/ass1/U096857U/README.txt

 * [q3] stripping out punctuation and digits

-TODO!!!!!
+I did so because when I performed casual tests on a few of the configurations, stripping out typically didn't affect the accuracy, but did decrease the confidence of the matches.

 # Testing

-These four resulted in 2 * 2 * 6 test cases.
+These three criteria resulted in 2 * 2 * 6 test cases.

 I modified the code used for parsing the arguments passed to the script, and added in arguments of my own for the four criteria that I